-Into the Groupe Transformation Department, the Sustainability team is responsible to identify, measure and manage the risks that Mobilize FS business model posed on ESG factors, mainly on Climate & Environment of a dedicated device led by the group Human Resources department with the support of the Sustainability team.
+Within the Group Sales and Strategy Division, the Sustainability department is responsible to identify, measure and manage the risks that Mobilize FS business model posed on ESG factors, mainly on Climate & Environment of a dedicated device led by the group Human Resources department with the support of the Sustainability team.
 Several trainings and awareness-raising events have been set up and specific performance indicators are monitored.